Photography Inga Hendriks Terblanche

 It's been a journey of so many highlights, inspirations and unforgettable encounters.
 During 2013 he completed a 2,500km, 124-day walk through six countries as an ambassador for WILD10, the 10th World Wilderness Congress, and was nominated for a prestigious 2014 Adventurer of the Year Award.
 Part of the walk could become an international hiking trail called El Camino Salvaje, or the Way of the Wild.

 He walks as an ambassador for the Findhorn Foundation community in Scotland and representative of the Global Ecovillage Network (GEN), and is exploring new ways of co-creating a world more loving, joyful and sustainable for humanity that recognises and celebrates the interconnectedness of all life.

 He is one of the many privileged to be part of Walking Water, a Californian pilgrimage that is following the waterways - natural and manmade - from the source in the Sierra Nevada mountains to the place of end use, being the megacity of Los Angeles.
-It is a three-year project involving indigenous people and some key role players that honours and celebrates the beauty and sanctity of water as a source of life and a common ground, worldwide.
+It is a three-year project and prayer involving indigenous people and some key role players that honours and celebrates the beauty and sanctity of water as a source of life and a common ground, worldwide.
 It recognises that we need to create a new relationship with water and each other.
-The next leg of the walk resumes at Owens Lake on Friday 23 September 2016 and is due to reach the ocean late in 2017.
+The next leg of the pilgrimage walk resumes at The Cascades, near Los Angeles, during October 2017 with other parallel walking events - including one in South Africa - in the planning.

 WHERE IS EARTH PILGRIM AFRICA NOW?